 Once you feel like you get the idea behind SEO, it’s time to figure out which keywords you should include in your class descriptions or in the content on your website.
 This is a multi-step process, and each course you offer may have different keywords.
 If you skipped the Ahrefs video listed above, Hubspot has also put together a short, easy-to-understand guide to getting started with keyword research, including links to popular free SEO tools available on the web.
 We also like this guide on writing quality content for SEO from Semrush.

 Remember that keywords don’t just matter for Google – they’re also essential to make sure you show up in searches within the Outschool platform.
-Read more about using keywords in class descriptions here, or watch as Outschool educator Kellie Thompson goes over her favorite search tools in this virtual educator conference session.
+Read more about using keywords in class descriptions here.

 One more thing: Keep in mind Outschool’s policy on using copyrighted material and trademarks in class listings to help your listing get approved.